istio/istio.io/content/docs/examples/advanced-egress/wildcard-https-egress-gateway/index.md

     EOF
     {{< /text >}}

-1. Route the traffic destined to _*.wikipedia.org_ from the egress gateway to the SNI proxy.
+1. Route the traffic destined to _*.wikipedia.org_ to the egress gateway and from the egress gateway to the SNI proxy.

     {{< text bash >}}
     $ cat <<EOF | kubectl apply -f -